yeungkaho/KeyboardKeyboard/Pods/AudioKit/README.md

 ```
    pod 'AudioKit/Core'
 ```

+You can also use [Carthage](https://github.com/Carthage/Carthage) (v0.30 or higher) to install our precompiled static frameworks in your project.

 ## Example Code
 There are three Hello World projects, one for each of the Apple platforms: iOS, macOS, and tvOS.
 They play oscillators and display waveforms.
 The examples rely on AudioKit's frameworks so you can either download precompiled frameworks or [build them yourself](https://github.com/audiokit/AudioKit/blob/master/Frameworks/README.md)    .